Atrial Fibrillation (AFib)

 - Feel sleepy for several hours after the cardioversion.
 Arrange to have someone drive you home

 - Go home the same day as the procedure

 - Have some redness or soreness on your chest that lasts for a few days

 Ask your healthcare provider about what medicines you’ll need to take when you get home.
-Many people need to take an anti-clotting medicine like warfarin or another blood thinner.
+Many people need to take an anticlotting medicine, such as warfarin or another blood thinner.
 Some people also need medicines to prevent abnormal heart rhythms.
 Take all your medicines exactly as your healthcare provider tells you.
 Tell your healthcare provider right away if any of your symptoms come back.

 - The name of the test or procedure